Indonesian Chicken Salad

 • Soy sauce or tamari – For saltiness and umami.

-• Minced fresh ginger – This makes the dressing, adding a bit of heat and that inimitable fresh ginger flavor.
+• Minced fresh ginger – Adds a bit of heat and that inimitable fresh ginger flavor.
 Do not sub in powdered ginger here.

 For the Salad:

-• Thinly sliced green cabbage and romaine lettuce – I prefer napa which has a lighter texture and slivers up very finely.
-You could also use iceberg lettuce instead of the romaine, but you do want a crunchy lettuce here to stand up to the thick rice dressing.
+• Cabbage and romaine – I prefer napa cabbage, which has a lighter texture and slivers up very finely.
+You could also use iceberg lettuce instead of the romaine, but you do want a crunchy lettuce here to stand up to the thick dressing.

-• Grated carrots and slivered bell pepper – For color and crunch, and a bit of sweetness.
+• Carrots and bell pepper – For color and crunch, and a bit of sweetness.

 • Shredded cooked chicken – The star protein.
-You can use your own cooked chicken, or shred a purchased rotisserie chicken.
-Feel free to use either dark or white meat, or a combination.
+You can use your own cooked chicken or shred a purchased rotisserie chicken.
+Feel free to use either dark or white meat or a combination.
+Try Slow Cooker Shredded Chicken in this salad!

 • Sliced scallion – Every salad needs a member of the onion family.
 Use both the white and green parts.
 Slivered red onion is a good substitute.